-The Australian government has prepared some helpful resources about managing data risk through the pandemic response, including: Protecting your small business.
+The Australian government has prepared helpful resources about managing data risk through the pandemic response, including: Protecting your small business.

-You can also read the OAIC's guidance on conducting Privacy Impact Assessments in changed working environments, which provides a list of considerations relevant to protecting data.
+Also see the OAIC's guidance on conducting Privacy Impact Assessments in changed working environments, which provides a list of considerations relevant to protecting data.

 Is communication through video conferencing software like Zoom and WhatsApp secure and confidential?